ctb/titus-blog/src/2016-sustaining-research-software-development.rst

 sustain an *ecosystem* of research-focused software to support and accelerate inquiry with flexible domain-specific computational tools?

-The lesson I take from the open source world is that, in the absence of a business model, only "community project" software is sustainable in the long term.
+The lesson we can take from the open source world is that, in the absence of a business model, only "community project" software is sustainable in the long term.

 When I write that, it seems almost tautological - of *course* if a project doesn't have a business model, the project won't be